Clinical Medical Assistant Program

 Flexible program fits your schedule

-Students are expected to complete the program in 9 months, but can do it in as little as 6 if done full time.
+You can start the program any time, and it’s self-paced to fit your schedule.
+You can complete it in as little as 6 months or can take the full 12 months to complete the program.
 Skills labs are offered multiple times per month to better fit your schedule.

 Medical assistants work in a variety of healthcare facilities.
 With the healthcare industry growing rapidly, many opportunities exist nationwide, and the U.S. Department of Labor estimates that the demand for medical assistants will grow by 23%, or over 138,000 jobs, by 2024.